EntrustCorporation/cps/entrust.md

 **CA Key Pair**: as defined in the Baseline Requirements.

-**Certificate:** means a digital document issued by the CA that, at a minimum: (a) identifies the CA issuing it, (b) names or otherwise identifies a Subject, (c) contains a Public Key of a Key Pair, (d) identifies its operational period, and (e) contains a serial number and is digitally signed by a CA. Certificate includes the following Certificate types issued by the CA; S/MIME Certificate, Client Authentication Certificate, Code Signing Certificate, Document Signing Certificate, EV Code Signing Certificate, EV SSL Certificate, SSL Certificate, Subordinate CA Certificate, Time-Stamp Certificate and Verified Mark Certificate.
+**Certificate:** means a digital document issued by the CA that, at a minimum: (a) identifies the CA issuing it, (b) names or otherwise identifies a Subject, (c) contains a Public Key of a Key Pair, (d) identifies its operational period, and (e) contains a serial number and is digitally signed by a CA. Certificate includes the following Certificate types issued by the CA; S/MIME Certificate, Client Authentication Certificate, Code Signing Certificate, Document Signing Certificate, EV Code Signing Certificate, EV TLS Certificate, OV TLS Certificate, Subordinate CA Certificate, Time-Stamp Certificate and Verified Mark Certificate.

 **Certificate Application:** means the form and application information requested by an RA operating under a CA and submitted by an Applicant when applying for the issuance of a Certificate.